Enam88/wordpress-ec2-rds-cdk-stack/README.md

-# WordPress on AWS with Elastic Load Balancing and RDS USING PYTHON
+# WordPress on AWS with Elastic Load Balancing and RDS - PYTHON

 This project sets up a highly available WordPress site on AWS using Elastic Load Balancer (ELB) and Amazon Relational Database Service (RDS) with RDS Proxy for database access.